TobieSurette/student-projects/crab-clustering/ReadMe.md

 # Crab group identification & clustering methods

 ## Background
-There are many biological processes which lead to distinct groups with ten measurable snow crab populations have  that can  features which can be used to identify them in a mixed sample.
+There are many biological processes which lead to distinct groups within snow crab populations.
+They often have measurable features which can be used to identify them in a mixed sample.

 **Table 1** : List of snow crab different snow crab groups that can be identified using field and laboratory data.